khizaralvi/notyomamaslib/README.md

-# notyomamaslib
+# Not Yo Mama's Library
 Repository for our Software Engineering project.

+## Use cases ##
+List all here